openshift/enhancements/enhancements/kubelet/split-filesystem.md

 We will have a script called `split-filesystem.sh`.

 This bash script will mount the filesystem using `IMAGE_STORE` label.
-The script will check if the selinux labels are correct for `/var/lib/images`.
+The script will check if .relabel_complete exists.
-If the labels are correct, we will create a file called `.relabel_complete`.
+If the file exists, we are done.
-If the labels are incorrect, folder will be relabled.
+If the file does not exist, we will relabel `/var/lib/images`.

 This script will be injected as a systemd file and referenced in a unit file similarly to how we do this for the kubelet auto sizing feature.